 What are we trying to find out?

-We have made a computer game which we think might help young people with visual field loss to improve the way they use their vision and we are trying to find out if it works.
+We have made a computer game which might help young people with visual impairment to improve the way they use their vision.
+We are trying to find out if it works.

 How can I help?